(A) What is restoration of supplemental nutrition assistance program (SNAP) benefits?

 (3) When a restoration is ordered through a compliance as a result of a fair hearing decision, it shall be completed in accordance with division 5101:6 of the Administrative Code.

 Benefits can only be restored up to twelve months prior to whichever occurs first:

 (1) The date the county agency receives the request for a restoration from the assistance group; or

 (2) The date the county agency is notified or otherwise discovers that a loss to an assistance group has occurred.

 (E) How are restorations tracked?

 (1) Each county shall maintain an accounting system for documenting an assistance group's eligibility for restored benefits and calculating the balance.
-At a minimum, the county agency shall use the JFS 07424, "Report of Claim Determination/Lost Benefits" (rev. 8/2001) in the case record.
+At a minimum, the county agency shall use the JFS 07424, "Report of Claim Determination/Lost Benefits" form and stored in the case record.